 These workshops usually happen on-site or at our offices, with the majority of stakeholders present and focusing on the project.
 Over the years, we have delivered hundreds of projects and facilitated just as many workshops, most of them face-to-face.

-Narrow budgets, overlapping schedules, tight deadlines, or even global pandemics can get in the way of in-person workshops.
+However, narrow budgets, overlapping schedules, tight deadlines, or even global pandemics can get in the way of in-person workshops.

 A lack of technical knowledge, misunderstanding of the complexities of software development, and underestimating critical details can turn into expensive problems for the client at a later stage if they are overlooked at the beginning.

-To make remote workshops effective, the agenda should be tighter and things are packed into a shorter time period – max 4 to 5 hours a day, down from 7,5 hours for in-person workshops.
+To make remote workshops effective, the agenda should be tighter, and things are packed into a shorter time period – max 4 to 5 hours a day, down from 7,5 hours for in-person workshops.
 In one of our remote workshops, we decided to break down what would have been a one-day workshop into four 2-hour remote sessions throughout the week.

 2. Have a well-defined agenda and workflow